 9.20.3 The Supplier shall learn from security incidents that occurred and shall consider the need to update its systems, processes, and procedures.

-9.20.4 In a case where a system such as SaaS has experienced a security incident, the Supplier shall indemnify the Customer or the Administrator of the Tender, under the provisions of Section 9.3 of the Contract Agreement, for every reasonable and documented expense that is intended to investigate, apply, narrow, delineate, and remediate the impairment of the confidentiality, soundness, and availability of the Customer’s information, including processes of notification and disclosure of the event to the relevant authorities.
+9.20.4 In a case where a system such as SaaS experiences a security incident, the Supplier shall indemnify the Customer or the Administrator of the Tender, under the provisions of Section 9.3 of the Contract Agreement, for every reasonable and documented expense that is incurred for the purpose of investigating, applying, narrowing, delineating, and remediating the impairment of the confidentiality, soundness, and availability of the Customer’s information, including processes of notification and disclosure of the event to the relevant authorities.